ScottishCovidResponse/CoronaBICI/README.md

 This is done in the "Analysis" directory.
 The "bici.cc" file is compiled using

-mpicc bici.cc header/tinyxml2.cc -O3 -o bici
+mpic++ bici.cc header/tinyxml2.cc -O3 -o bici

 and run using: